meatymike22/learning_things/GRE/GRE_math_tips.md

 * Don't assume anything.
 Always look for key words as these can give unequivocal insight into exactly what the question is asking.

+* Square roots are acceptable plug-ins especially if x^2 is an integer.
+Do not discount any possible value to plug-in and be creative.
+* ___0 IS A NON-NEGATIVE EVEN INTEGER!!!!!!___ Make sure to always include 0 unless the question explicitly excludes it

 ## picking numbers for comparison

 ### pick extremes